Behnoushin/WeatherAPI/README.md

 # WeatherAPI 🌤️

-A simple **.NET 9 Web API** that provides current weather and air quality information for a given city using the [OpenWeatherMap API](https://openweathermap.org/api).
+**WeatherAPI** is a **.NET 9 Web API project** that provides current weather and air quality information for a given city using the [OpenWeatherMap API](https://openweathermap.org/api).

----
+This project also includes **Docker setup, Redis caching, and request caching** to improve performance.

 ## Features 🚀